 The cost of eating out can vary greatly depending on where you go.
 Restaurants in high-tourist areas will typically charge more, especially near famous landmarks.
 If you’re looking for a more affordable meal, try restaurants away from these hotspots.

-For entertainment, tickets to theatres or events can be on the pricey side, and entry to popular tourist attractions, such as renowned museums and galleries, is generally expensive as well.
+For entertainment, tickets to theatres or events can be on the pricey side, and entry to popular tourist attractions, such as major museums and galleries, is generally expensive as well.

 Cost of education in Italy

-If you opt for private or international schooling, expect significantly higher fees, especially at international institutions.
-It’s a good idea to negotiate an education allowance as part of your relocation package to help cover these costs.
+If you opt for private or international schooling, expect substantially higher fees, especially at international institutions.
+Negotiating an education allowance as part of your relocation package to help cover these costs is a good idea.

 Cost of healthcare in Italy